Foundation

 This huge time lapse in the publishing of the third and fourth Foundation book will prove interesting.
 Through these thirty years not only has the author changed, but the world has also changed much.
 Technology has developed, and the main idea of a world in which psychohistory, or the ability to read minds and use the knowledge of such to predict the future has also had somewhat developed.
 Hence, I am interested about what the fourth, fifth, sixth and seventh book will contain that might be different to the trilogy.

-I think the author’s tone and style of writing is brilliant and incredible.
-His writting always manages to give readers a slab of something unexpected.
-Even though sometimes it might be unappreciated, but his writting is logical and reasonable, and almost every detail and small event is important in the great scheme and result.
+I think the author's tone and style of writing is brilliant and incredible.
+His writing always manages to give readers a slab of something unexpected.
+Even though sometimes it might be unappreciated, but his writing is logical and reasonable, and almost every detail and small event is important in the great scheme and result.
 Nothing is out of order and everything seems to go by plan, while at the end a completely unexpected result happens.
 Even so, once readers look back upon past events under this new light of knowledge, everything seems to be directly leading the the result.

-However, the most interesting and important aspects are Asimov’s views about the field “physohistory”.
+However, the most interesting and important aspects are Asimov's views about the field "psychohistory".
 It may well be that in the future mental powers will be valued far greater than physical powers for their ability to change, predict and create, and may allow human intelligence to reach a higher level.
 Animals are often heard calling to each other but mostly when companions are not present, such as to warn from far distances about predators.
-However, when creatures we view as primitive come together they seldom resort to sound or pictures, but instead use a series of intricate actions, such as the wolf’s droop of the tail and the cat’s fur standing, in order to communicate something that could be less precise but more important than human language.
+However, when creatures we view as primitive come together they seldom resort to sound or pictures, but instead use a series of intricate actions, such as the wolf's droop of the tail and the cat's fur standing, in order to communicate something that could be less precise but more important than human language.
 Hence, the ability to perceive small actions and movements of other human beings could stand interesting and be able to result in better communication.

 The perception of body language has long been a profession in which many masters have existed.
 It may well be that such perception is related more to mental rather than physical aspects, since small movements are instinctual and are direct results of ideas and emotions, while language may be deceptive.